Van Dyke Parks: Shift to television and film (1978–1990s)

 Parks revived his solo career with his fourth album, Jump!
 (1984), conceived as the soundtrack to a musical adaptation of Joel Chandler Harris' Uncle Remus stories.
 The album showcases acoustic orchestrations inspired by early 20th-century brass bands and American folk traditions.
-It received critical praise and Parks expanded the project into a trilogy of illustrated children's books—Jump!, Jump Again!, and Jump On Over!—collaborating with artist Barry Moser.
+It received critical praise and Parks, collaborating with artist Barry Moser, expanded the project into a trilogy of illustrated children's books: Jump!, Jump Again!, and Jump On Over!.
 The first volume received a Caldecott Medal in 1986.

-In 1988, Parks played accordion on the Beach Boys' single "Kokomo" and contributed four songs -- "City of Light", "It's a B-Movie", "Cutting Edge", and "Worthless"—to the 1987 film The Brave Little Toaster, directed by Jerry Rees.
+In 1988, Parks played accordion on the Beach Boys' single "Kokomo" and contributed four songs – "City of Light", "It's a B-Movie", "Cutting Edge", and "Worthless"—to the 1987 film The Brave Little Toaster, directed by Jerry Rees.
 He also co-produced Hal Wilner's multi-artist albums Lost in the Stars: The Music of Kurt Weill (1985) and Stay Awake: Various Interpretations of Music from Vintage Disney Films (1988).

 Parks' fifth album Tokyo Rose (1989) continued his exploration of cross-cultural themes, revisiting Japanese-American relations initially addressed in the Song Cycle song "Pot Pourri".
 To promote the album, he performed concerts in Japan with Haruomi Hosono, songwriter Syd Straw, harmonicist Tommy Morgan, and steelpan player Yann Tomita as his supporting band.

 In 1990, Parks appeared on Twin Peaks, playing a defense attorney in the episode "The Orchid's Curse", and in 1991 he composed the music for an album pairing Jodie Foster's narration of The Fisherman & His Wife with his original score.
 During this period, he also provided arrangements for U2's Rattle and Hum (1988), Sesame Street's Follow That Bird (1985), T-Bone Burnett's The Talking Animals (1988), Stan Ridgway's Mosquitos (1989), Divinyls' Divinyls (1991), and Fiona Apple's Tidal (1996).

 Later career and collaborations (1990s–present)

 1990s–2000s

 In October 1995, Warner Bros. issued the album Orange Crate Art, credited jointly to Parks and Brian Wilson.
 A concept album centered on California's cultural heritage, Wilson provided lead vocals for nearly all tracks.
-(When Wilson asked Parks why he didn't want to do the vocals himself, Parks said that he didn't like the sound of his voice.
-Wilson replied "I don't blame you".)
-The album received praise for Parks' lyrics and Wilson's multilayered vocal arrangements, as well as provoked speculation about the potential revival of Smile, fueled by Warner Bros.' marketing campaign.
-On October 8, 1996, Parks and Wilson performed a concert together at the Will Geer Theater in Topanga, California.
+The album received critical praise and, on October 8, 1996, Parks and Wilson performed a concert together at the Will Geer Theater in Topanga, California.
 In 2000, Parks was commissioned to write an overture arrangement of Wilson's songs for Wilson's Pet Sounds concert performances.
 Parks attended the 2001 tribute show held in Wilson's honor at the Radio City Music Hall in New York and appeared as a featured guest on his Gettin' In over My Head (2004).

 I started getting excited about music again when Rufus Wainwright came up [...]
 Then I met more people that I could respect for their talent and who trusted me to serve them.